• Free shipping on all orders

 Appropriate for: Everyone

 While this won’t cut back on smell completely, it will help a bit.
 If you bag up your dog’s poop in small individual bags, it provides an extra barrier for smells to escape.
 It now has to permeate the small poop bag, the large trash bag, and the trash can before it reaches you.
-It isn’t a perfect solution, but it’s bound to stop most of the odor.
+It is not a perfect solution, but it’s bound to stop most of the odor.

 You should be bagging all your dog’s poops when you’re out walking, anyway, making it easy to throw those bags in the trash.
 However, this method is inconvenient for cleaning up large volumes in your backyard, as it can become time-consuming and labor-intensive.